mf2vec-dev/mf2ff/README.md

 ## Setup
 You need to install FontForge and METAFONT to use `mf2ff`.

 You may have problems running the `mf2ff` script.
 One issue may be that you need to run Python 3 with the fontforge module.
 Below are some tips on how to get it to work.
-I can't guaranty that this will work on your system, but you should give it a try.
+I can't guarantee that this will work on your system, but you should give it a try.

 On different operating systems or system configurations where the tips below do not work, check if you use Python and FontForge's Python module is present:
 - Run your Python 3 command (`ffpython`, `python3`, `python`).
 Check that the version info states that you are running `Python 3`.
 - `import fontforge` within the interpreter should work without errors.
 - `fontforge.font()` should not raise an error.
 If this only works in some directories, you should check your `PATH` or `PYTHONPATH` variable.

 ### Windows
 - Download Fontforge from its website: https://fontforge.org/